|

 be common.
 One is being psychologically

-from early-childhood neglect and abuse.
+from early-childhood abandonment, neglect, and abuse.
 This can

-cause significant shame, insecurity, dis-trust,
+cause significant shame, insecurity, distrust,

 and the unconscious need to control other